 Getting Around the City

 We stayed on Kongens gate within Oslo and had no issues at all with transportation.
 The city itself is fairly confined and you can get around on foot quite easily.
-We didn’t have to get any other form of public transport at all on our weekend break.
+We didn’t have to get any other form of public transport at all on our weekend in Oslo.
 Some tourist landmarks are quite far out of the city but we made use of the Hop On Hop Off bus.
 There are many other forms of public transport if you don’t want to walk the distance to places like the Viking Museum.

 Fjord Sightseeing Boat Tour